National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 • They might show up at an old address or on a favourite walking route.

-• Make sure that you act quickly to give yourselves the best chance of a reunion.
+• Act quickly, to give yourselves the best chance of a reunion.

 NLPD_644x362.jpg